 1. Traditional warehouse

-Traditional warehouses (i.e. standard everyone ones), are installations that everyone has been building for years.
+Traditional warehouses (i.e. standard everyone ones), are the facilities that everyone has been building for years.
 They function in a non-automated way, with operations done instead by the company’s team of workers.

 To tell the two apart, remember that in these type warehouses the operators are the ones that must move to the goods, whether they go to a collection point to pick articles or transport them somewhere in-house to be packed and shipped out.